maselash/Telco-Churn-Prediction-using-Logistic-regression-model/README.md

 # Telco-Churn-Prediction-using-Logistic-regression-model
-In this project I used a Logistic Regression modle to predict customer churn in a telecommunications company called Telco
+In this project I used a Logistic Regression model to predict customer churn in a telecommunications company called Telco

 **The main objective of this project was to:**